MSKose/django-notes/Django Rest Framework/drf-auth-permissions.md

 # As always, run makemigrations and migrate commands afterwards
 ```

-- For the views part we'll need to override the perform_create method().
+- For the views part, we'll need to override the perform_create method().
 Just as we had to override the create method to add the token, now we'll need to override the perform_create method from CreateModelMixin to set a creator for users;

 ```python
 # views.py